bonanzi/glove80-keymaps/README.md

 # "Glorious Engrammer" keymap for MoErgo Glove80

-> **Fork-specific guide:** If you're following Bonanzi's German QWERTY fork, see
-> [README.bonanzi.md](README.bonanzi.md) for detailed setup, upgrade, and
-> flashing instructions tailored to this branch.

 This is [my Glove80] keymap featuring the [Enthium] and [Engram] layouts with [Miryoku]-style layers and [home row mods].
 Other layouts (**QWERTY**, Dvorak, Colemak/DH, etc.) are also provided to ease your transition to the full glory.